grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 ## Alternatives2

-Just like the proposal but instead of having a custom object for grafanaContainer we could provide the user with the entire deployment object with some tweaks and have them configure everything from inside the deployment.
+Just like the proposal but instead of having a custom object for grafanaContainer we could have the user configure all deployment related settings through the `DeploymentOverrides` object.

 This would make it harder to use but probably allot easier from a development point of view since we would have to do less advanced merges between configs.